 On newer Tri-Mode PCBs and Tri-Mode X-Arcade controllers only, mode 2 is programmable to any keyboard key.
 Tri-Mode X-Arcade controllers have the mode switch labeled 1-4 as shown here.
 You can also check if you have a Tri-Mode PCB by switching to mode 3 or 4 which will make the X-Arcade act as a gamepad instead of a keyboard.

 - Download the X-Arcade Programming Software (PC only) and run it.

 - Slide the switch on the back of the X-Arcade to Mode 2.

-- Press the PM button on the back of the X-Arcade, the power light should go off and the software should now recognize that it was plugged in and is ready to program.
+- Press the PM button on the back of the X-Arcade (the button furthest from the programming switch), the power light should go off and the software should now recognize that it was plugged in and is ready to program.

 - Simultaneously press any button or direction and a single keyboard key you want to program until you see the light on the X-Arcade blink.
 Once it blinks it has been programmed, and you can release both held buttons/keys.